puffscoin/ethereumjs-config/README.md

-# ethereumjs-config
+# puffscoinjs-config
-Common configuration for EthereumJS libraries
+Common configuration for PuffscoinJS libraries

 ## Usage

-For guidance on how to to use configuration within an ``EthereumJS`` repo see the different config files (e.g. ``tsconfig.json``) on the [RLP](https://github.com/ethereumjs/rlp) library for reference.
+For guidance on how to to use configuration within an ``PuffscoinJS`` repo see the different config files (e.g. ``tsconfig.json``) on the [RLP](https://github.com/puffscoin/rlp) library for reference.

 ## Development